Wentworth Mansion

 Twenty-One Rooms and What That Scale Means

 The 21-room count is not a marketing choice; it is a structural constraint imposed by the original building's footprint.
 That constraint produces a particular kind of stay.
-Staff-to-guest ratios at properties this small tend to run higher than at larger boutique hotels, and the service character that results — attentive without being scripted — is one of the qualities La Liste's assessors specifically noted in their recognition of the property.
-Nine consecutive appearances on the La Liste leading hotels list, with a 93.5-point score in 2026, places Wentworth Mansion in a peer group that includes small luxury properties assessed on service consistency, architectural integrity, and food-and-beverage quality rather than on pool square footage or spa treatment count.
+Staff-to-guest ratios at properties this small tend to run higher than at larger boutique hotels, and the service character that results, attentive without being scripted, is one of the qualities reflected in the property's recognition.
+Nine consecutive appearances on the La Liste leading hotels list place Wentworth Mansion in a peer group that includes small luxury properties assessed on service consistency, architectural integrity, and food-and-beverage quality.

 For comparison, HarbourView Inn and 86 Cannon Charleston occupy a similar Charleston tier by room count and historic-building context, while Hotel Bennett Charleston and The Dewberry operate at larger scale with broader facilities.
 Which tier is right depends on whether the guest values density of original detail or breadth of amenity.
 Nationally, the small historic-conversion model runs through properties like Troutbeck in Amenia and SingleThread Farm Inn in Healdsburg, both of which trade on architectural integrity and food programs in ways that map closely onto what Wentworth Mansion offers in a Southern urban context.